tikv/rfcs/text/2019-11-01-tikv-community-reorg-sig.md

 ## Summary

 This RFC proposes an upgraded organization structure for the TiKV community, with more community roles and community organizations introduced to better stimulate the vitality of the community and maintain a positive and healthy community environment.
-This RFC also proposes the constitution and the operation the Special Interest Group (SIG).
+This RFC also proposes the constitution and the operation of the Special Interest Group (SIG).

 ## Motivation